Bladetrain3r/SC-Cleanup/README.md

 - Launch the Powershell ISE administrator
 - Open cleanup.ps1 or paste the contents into the editor
 - Click on the green "Run Script" icon or press F5

+### Alternatively Alternatively
+- Save the script to a writable location (e.g. C:\Scripts)
+- Create a scheduled task to run on startup or once a day